 Build to rent may be a growing global phenomenon but it’s still relatively new in Australia.
 The concept was thrust into the spotlight earlier this year when the Labor party put its policies under the microscope.
 As a part of the 2019 federal election campaign Labor proposed taxation reforms for build to rent in Australia.

-Since then, the term has become a common thread in mainstream media reporting, with private real estate funds, developers and industry superannuation funds declaring their interest in the new housing asset class.
+Build to rent has become a common thread in mainstream media reporting, with private real estate funds, developers and industry superannuation funds declaring their interest in the new housing asset class.
 So, what is build to rent and how does it work in Australia?

 Build to rent refers to a residential development in which all apartments are owned by the developer, often a managed investment trust, and leased out to tenants.
 This is opposed to the common build-to-sell method, where a developer builds a residential development and sells the apartments to individuals to either live in or rent out as an investment.